-In July, prices decreased slightly due to lower demand on account of the monsoon season.
 In August, prices decreased sharply as a result of erratic rainfall, subdued industrial demand, and a bearish outlook in international markets.
 In September, prices continued to fall as a result of lower crude oil prices and increased production leading to excess supply.
 In October, prices increased due to a rise in domestic demand; in tandem with crude oil prices.
 In November, prices declined due to lower demand from tire-makers and other domestic bulk buyers, particularly in Kerala's key markets.
 In December, prices declined on the back of poor demand from the tyre market, along with the onset of the peak tapping season.
 In January and February, prices remained relatively stable.
 In March and April, prices increased due to reduced production from the other major producers of rubber -Thailand, Malaysia, and Indonesia.
 In May, prices increased slightly in tandem with demand.
-In June, prices fell amid lingering concerns about faltering demand from top consumers in China.
+In June, prices fell amid lingering concerns about faltering demand from top consumer China.
+In July, prices remained stable.